HLgitrepo/constitution/constitution.md

 # 1. Rules
 ## a.
 Offences
 ### i.
 Griefing, scamming, stealing (outside of missions), or FP robbing.
 ### ii.
-Shield managing, driving, or attacking against members, allies or neutrals outside of pvp event.
+Shield managing, driving, or attacking against own members, allies or neutrals outside of pvp event or friendly battles.
+- This will only apply if the victim is using proper tags of its clan; Hellene members using their proper tags will be considered here equal other HL ships.
 ### iii.
 Impersonation of people or clans.
 ### iv.
 Ignoring legitimate battle orders from a higher-ranked commander during battle.
 ### v.
 Knowingly and willingly helping proscribed people.